What Are the Laws in Texas for Service Dogs?

 The Americans with Disabilities Act (ADA) governs the rules around Service Dogs and their humans when public access rights are concerned.
 In addition, it gives us the rules for service dogs in public places.

 People who are living with a disability are allowed to go almost everywhere the general public is normally allowed, with their service dog.
+This includes Airbnb.
 There are some exceptions, such as religious organizations.

 But generally speaking, forbidding a person with a disability who uses a service dog from accessing a place, service, or another facility where the public is allowed to go would be an act of discrimination.